 While it’s undoubtedly an uphill battle to get governments to listen, it’s not impossible, which is why pressure needs to be continually applied for them to listen.
 Write letters to your elected officials and demand change.
 Let your local MPs know that this is an issue that is important to you.
 Check out our tips for writing to your MP here.

-Finally, when it comes to January 26, instead of organising a party with friends, consider attending an Invasion Day rally.
+When it comes to January 26, instead of organising a party with friends, consider attending an Invasion Day rally.
 These are held every year around the country and allow you to support First Nations people on an upsetting day.
-Consider also using January 26 as an opportunity to donate to an Indigenous organisation or charity, take in anti-racist resources and refresh yourself on how to support BIPOC in the long term.

 It’s time to rethink our decision to celebrate a day that is painful for so many.